centuri-engineering/M2_CIML_Automated-image-capture/README.md

 Optimize the imaging instrument, to obtain higher quality images.</em>

 ## How it works
-This code aims to track worms (*C.Elegans*) in 24 wells plates, placed inside a CNC router frame.
+This program aims to track worms (*C.Elegans*) in wells plates, placed inside a CNC router frame.
 The plates are fixed, and the camera move above/below (depending on the preferences) each well to take a picture.
 This is repeated n times.

-## How to start the code
-The double click on <span>main.py</span> (located in M2_CIML_Automated-image-capture/RaspberryiPi/).
-On the RaspberryPi board the file should open in a IDE such as *thonny*.
-Then click the green arrow to start the code.

-## How to change parameters
-If you wish to change some parameters, open the <span>config.py</span> file and change them as needed.

-## Quick explanantion of the code
-The code is subdivided into 3 main files:
-* <span>config.py</span>, containing the main parameters that can be modify;
-* <span>functions.py</span>, containing 3 functions to control the camera.
-    * *well_scanning_zigzag* : a function to scan all wells of 24 well plates.
-The path is visible in <span style="color:orange">orange</span> on the figure below;
-    * *box_scanning_zigzag* : a function to scan all boxes placed on the router.
-The path is visible in <span style="color:blue">blue</span> on the figure below;
-    * *camera_control* : a function that starts the serial communication with the Arduino board, and control the camera according the X and Y coordinates obtained from the previous functions.
-The resulting path is visible on the figure below in <span style="color:green">green</span>.
-* <span>main.py</span>

 ## Command Line Interface (CLI), and how to use it
 The file is refered as cli.py in the RaspberryPi folder.